achen135/shelf/README.md

 products — so onboarding one is configuration plus parsers, not new pipeline code.
 The crawler never touches the open web: it visits the paths a category file names, and nothing else.

-> **Status: M2 complete.** The crawler is distributed: a leader-elected coordinator enqueues
-> cycles into a Postgres work queue (`FOR UPDATE SKIP LOCKED`, 15 s leases heartbeated every
-> 5 s, exponential retry, dead-letter) and a pool of workers claims pages from it, sharing one
+> **Status: M3 complete.** Retailer listings now resolve to catalog products: after each crawl
+> cycle the pending offers are blocked by normalized brand, scored against the products in their
+> block, auto-linked above a threshold and otherwise queued for a human (`shelf review`).
+Against
+> **235 hand-labeled pairs** from the live corpus the resolver runs at **precision 1.000 / recall
+> 0.976** (both misses land in the review queue) — `shelf eval resolution` re-derives that from
+> `data/labels/`, and the threshold sweep is committed next to the labels.
+Per-listing specs are
+> persisted, and each linked product's canonical spec is derived from them.
+The crawler is
+> unchanged from M2: a leader-elected coordinator, a Postgres work queue, a worker pool, **7,556
-> per-domain politeness budget.
-A cycle over five live retailers records **7,556 offers and
+> offers** per cycle over five live retailers, SIGKILL recovery in **13.0 s** (worker) and
-> 7,556 price observations across 10 pages with no errors** at 1 or 4 workers; SIGKILLing a
-> worker mid-page is recovered in **13.0 s** with zero duplicate observations, and SIGKILLing the
-> leader fails over in **4.9 s** — both automated tests, numbers in `docs/benchmarks/`.
-See
-> `docs/Spec.md` §7 for the milestone plan, `docs/Sessions.md` for what each one actually did,
+> **4.9 s** (leader).
+See `docs/Spec.md` §7 for the milestone plan, `docs/Sessions.md` for what
-> and `CLAUDE.md` for the working agreement.
+> each one actually did, and `CLAUDE.md` for the working agreement.

 ## Prereqs